radcamp/radcamp.github.io/AF-Biota/02_ipyrad_partI_CLI.md

 ```

 # Overview of Assembly Steps
-Very roughly speaking, ipyrad exists to transform raw data coming off the sequencing instrument into output files that you can use for downstream analysis.
+Very roughly speaking, ipyrad exists to transform raw data coming off the
+sequencing instrument into output files that you can use for downstream
+analysis.
 The basic steps of this process are as follows:

-* Demultiplex/Load Raw Data
+* Step 1 - Demultiplex/Load Raw Data
-* Trim and Quality Control
+* Step 2 - Trim and Quality Control
-* Cluster within Samples
+* Step 3 - Cluster within Samples
-* Calculate Error Rate and Heterozygosity
+* Step 4 - Calculate Error Rate and Heterozygosity
-* Call consensus sequences
+* Step 5 - Call consensus sequences
-* Cluster across Samples
+* Step 6 - Cluster across Samples
-* Apply filters and write output formats
+* Step 7 - Apply filters and write output formats

-**NB:** Assembling rad-seq type sequence data requires a
+**Note on files in the project directory:** Assembling rad-seq type
-lot of different steps, and these steps generate a **lot** of
+sequence data requires a lot of different steps, and these steps
-intermediary files. ipyrad organizes these files into directories, and
+generate a **lot** of intermediary files. ipyrad organizes these files
-it prepends the name of your assembly to each directory with data that
+into directories, and it prepends the name of your assembly to each
-belongs to it.
-One result of this is that you can have multiple
+directory with data that belongs to it.
+One result of this is that
-assemblies of the same raw data with different parameter settings and
+you can have multiple assemblies of the same raw data with different
-you don't have to manage all the files yourself!
-(See
+parameter settings and you don't have to manage all the files yourself!
-[Branching assemblies](https://ipyrad.readthedocs.io/tutorial_advanced_cli.html) for more info).
+(See [Branching assemblies](https://ipyrad.readthedocs.io/tutorial_advanced_cli.html) for more info).
 Another
 result is that **you should not rename or move any of the directories
 inside your project directory**, unless you know what you're doing or
 you don't mind if your assembly breaks.